Hon. Robert Hill AC

 Hon.
 Nick Greiner AC

-Nick Greiner was Premier and Treasurer of NSW from 1988-1992.
-He is Chairman of Council of Advisors, Rothschild & Co. and Chairman of Advisory Board, Crosby Textor.
+Nick Greiner is Australia’s Consul-General in the US.
+Nick was was Premier and Treasurer of NSW from 1988-1992, Chairman of Council of Advisors, Rothschild & Co. and Chairman of Advisory Board, Crosby Textor.
 He is a Director of SGSP (Australia) Assets Pty Ltd and Northern Gas Pipeline Jemena.
 He is Director of CPE Capital (formerly CHAMP Private Equity), and of Marand Precision Engineering, Jaybro and Banksmeadow Recycling.
-Nick is Federal President of the Liberal Party and a Member of the CEDA Leadership Council.
+Nick is the former Federal President of the Liberal Party and a Member of the CEDA Leadership Council.

 Hon.
 Philip Ruddock AO